Tap and go: Portable customer payment options for small businesses

-When it comes to customer payments the world is changing.
+When it comes to customer payments, the world has changed.
 Cash is no longer king, and business owners aren’t tied to their shopfront or office.
 Contactless payments have become the norm.

 As we become more flexible in the way we work, mobile payment systems have increased in popularity.
 Customers are also driving change.

 Digital wallets like Apple Pay and Samsung Pay are replacing physical cards.
 Phones are fast becoming the default payment gateway, driving the need for mobile technology.
 A significant 94 per cent of Australians own a smartphone1, which is often the all-in-one tool for researching, online shopping and in-store payments.